clevelandpenclub/clevelandpenclub.github.io/README.md

-Welcome to the (currently unnamed) pen club!
+Welcome to the (currently untitled) pen club!

 We meet quarterly in the greater cleveland area to talk about pens and stuff.
-Presumably more, but I've only been to a pen club once!
+Please come and take our ink samples from us.
+We have way too many!

 [Make a new post](https://github.com/clevelandpenclub/clevelandpenclub.github.io/new/main/_posts)